Roll formed components often require hole punching -- after all, that’s a big reason why you chose roll forming to begin with, right?

 OEM projects can be hectic.
 The nuances of why raw materials cost a specific amount are probably not something you think of often.
 Your main concerns are likely lead time, reliability, quality, satisfying your customer, and controlling overall costs.
-But when it comes to that last one … wouldn’t[...]

-What Is U channel trim?
+What Is U channel edge trim?

-U channel trim is a tall, skinny metal formed product.
+First off, a U channel is a tall, skinny, metal formed product.
 Deeper channels (a little deeper and more narrow than what you see above) can only be achieved through roll forming.
 Other forming methods can reach into the U shape as well as they can with standard[...]